WriterArtistCoder/elmo-therapy/README.md

 # Elmo Therapy
-This Twitter bot replies to mentions of it containing emojis with relevant Elmo GIFs! [@GimmeElmo](https://twitter.com/GimmeElmo) In the future, I might expand to other TV shows and movies. **I do not own the right to the Elmo character.
+This Twitter bot replies to mentions of it containing emojis with relevant Elmo GIFs! [@GimmeElmo](https://twitter.com/GimmeElmo) In the future, I might expand to other TV shows and movies, and maybe other social media platforms. **I do not own the right to the Elmo character.
 This is a parody.**
 ## Versioning
 [![CalVer YYYY.0M.0D versioning scheme](https://img.shields.io/badge/calver-YYYY.0M.0D-22bfda.svg "CalVer YYYY.0M.0D versioning scheme")](http://calver.org)

-I use the [CalVer](http://calver.org) YYYY.0M.0D versioning scheme.
+I use the [CalVer](http://calver.org) **YYYY.0M.0D versioning** scheme.

+The `<version>` tag in Maven is set to the latest version, or the date when the initial commit was made.
 ## Dependencies
 Twitter4J license:
 > Copyright 2007 Yusuke Yamamoto